Akash Bhairav: History of the Deity

 The Akash Bhairab is said to be the king Yalambar himself.
-Legend has it that, Yalambar was the first king to establish this nation and even extended towards Tista in east and Trishuli in the west.
+Legend has it that Yalambar was the first king to establish this nation and even extended towards Tista in east and Trishuli in the west.
 He is believed to have gained the powers through tantric worshipping.

-Iconography

 Aakash Bhairav has often been depicted in Buddhist iconography by a large blue head with a fierce face, huge silver eyes and a crown of skulls and serpents.
 The deity head resides on a silver throne that is carried by lions, accompanied by Bhimsen (Bhima) and Bhadrakali on either side.
 The idol face is understood to represent the mask that King Yalamber wore on his way to the Kurukshetra.
 The Indrachok idol is somewhat milder in demeanor than many of the Buddhist idols.

 Lord Aakash Bhairav, the 'god of the sky', is also regarded by Nepalese as a progenitor of the Maharjan caste, especially the peasant groups.
 Pictured on Aakash Bhairav's head is an image that the Buddhists identify as Buddha, and the Hindus identify as Brahma, thus making the idol of Yalamber/Aakash Bhairav worshipped by all.